FluidSynth/fluidsynth/doc/ladspa.md

 ladspa_start
 ```

-And start FluidSynth with the internal reverb disabled.
-(You will need to
+Start FluidSynth with the internal reverb disabled.
+(You will need to replace
-replace the `test.mid` with your own MIDI file and maybe change the paths to
+the `test.mid` with your own MIDI file and maybe change the paths to the
-the effects.txt file and the SoundFont)
+effects.txt file and the SoundFont)

 ```
 user@host:$ fluidsynth -a alsa -R0 -o synth.ladspa.active=1 -f effects.txt FluidR3_GM.sf2 test.mid